ayanapowell/TrackSuggester/README.md

-# _Code Review 2_
+# _Track Suggester_

-#### _Code Review 2 for Epicodus, 8/5/2016_
+#### _8/5/2016_

 #### By _**Ayana Powell**_

 ## Description

 _This is a webpage that will suggest a specific language track for Epicodus students.
-Students will answer a series of questions in which those answers will produce a specific track recommendation._
+Students will answer a series of questions in which those answers will produce a track recommendation based on those answers._
 _It can be viewed and/or used at https://ayanapowell.github.io/track-suggeter/_

 ## Setup/Installation Requirements